 Typically, your vet will recommend daily dosing of the Trilostane (i.e. every 24 hours).
 However, there are some cases where your dog may need it twice a day.
 Your vet will decide what is right for your dog.

 Dogs need to take Trilostane every day in order for it to work properly.
-It is a short-acting drug, which means that the effects of it only last for a brief period of time if not given regularly.
+It is a short-acting drug, which means that the effects of each dose only last for a brief period of time.
 Additionally, you should give Trilostane with food.
 It can cause nausea if given on an empty stomach.

 Is compounded Trilostane effective?

 Before we go any further, I want to briefly talk about compounded Trilostane.
-While it is usually safe and effective, some veterinarians think it might not work as well as Vetoryl.
-This is because during compounding, the pharmacy will break down the Vetoryl capsule to make the new form.
+While it is usually safe and effective, some may think it might not work as well as Vetoryl.
+During compounding, the pharmacy will break down the Vetoryl capsule to make the new form.

-However, sometimes the compounded medication is necessary.
-For example, for dogs who can’t or won’t take capsules, the compounded Trilostane liquid might be the only option.
+For dogs who can’t or won’t take capsules, the compounded Trilostane liquid might be the only option.
 Also, compounded Trilostane can sometimes be more cost effective than brand name Vetoryl.
 This can be a way for a dog parent to provide Trilostane to their dog that they otherwise would find more difficult to afford.

 What if I miss a dose of my dog’s Trilostane?